 * * * * * * *

 “Yeah, you're right.
 I guess you can take a look and see if you like it,” so finally I caved in.

 A few moments later, they came out.
-My friend walked to the car, leaned over, and said, “well, the food is just about the same as the one we often go to.”
+My friend walked to our car, leaned in, and said, “well, the food is just about the same as the one we often go to.”
 He meant a Chinese buffet restaurant up north.
 I knew that place too.
 Yeah, their food was okay, limited selections, but at least they had a better decors--in other words, that one up north looked more like a Chinese restaurant.

 The verdict was in and his relatives okayed it, so we all walked in.

 Well, I must say, their food WAS okay, not as bad as I previously thought.
 Their dim-sum wasn't very impressive, but definitely not the worst.
-If I'm to give ratings, I'd say it's “edible”--“don't go there” if you just came from Taiwan, and “enjoy yourself” if you've been in the US for over 4 years and anything labeled with "Chinese" automatically means “it should taste okay” to you.
+If I'm to give ratings, I'd say it's “edible”--“don't go there” if you just came from Taiwan, and “enjoy yourself” if you've been in the US over 4 years and anything labeled with "Chinese" automatically means “it should taste okay” to you.

+* * * * * * *